Acute Rehabilitation Unit

 - Deconditioning from a prolonged hospital stay

 Admission to the Program

 Prior to admission, each patient is carefully assessed to determine whether his or her condition will benefit from the level of treatment provided.
-This assessment is provided at no charge and can be conducted at home or in the hospital by a member of our team.
-We welcome referrals from physicians, social workers, case managers, insurance representatives, family members and patients themselves.
-The admission process should be initiated by a physician referral or written order.
-Medicare, as well as most health insurance carriers, covers acute rehabilitation therapy.
-The following criteria is recommended for admission:
+A physician referral or written physician order is required for admission.
+Medicare, as well as most insurance carriers, covers acute rehabilitation services.
+The following criteria are recommended for admission:

-- The individual requires at least two forms of therapy (physicial, occupational and/or speech therapy).
+- The patient requires at least two forms of therapy (PT, OT and/or speech therapy)

-- The individual has the potential to improve function or achieve independence.
+- The patient has the potential to improve function or achieve independence

-- The individual has an identifiable discharge plan.
+- The patient has an identifiable discharge plan

-- The individual and family are willing to participate in the rehabilitation program.
+- The patient and family are willing to participate in the rehabilitation program

 The staff works with each patient to achieve: